-9.F.3 Additional Clinical Training in SAIM or Related Fields, Research/Scholarly Activity, Exam Preparation and Vacation should occur with the resident actively participating in assigned clinical rotations in the ABVS recognized specialties such as Anesthesiology, Surgery, Cardiology, Neurology, Dentistry, Emergency and Critical Care, Radiation Oncology, Dermatology, Clinical Nutrition, or Clinical Pharmacology.
-No more than a total of 16 weeks of this time may be spent on rotations in any one of the related fields during the RTP.
+9.F.3 Additional Clinical Training in SAIM or Related Fields, Research/Scholarly Activity, Exam Preparation and Vacation

+The remaining 72 weeks of training should consist predominantly of clinical training in SAIM or related fields, research/scholarly activity, preparing for the General and SAIM Specialty examinations, and vacation.
+Clinical training during this period is not necessarily under direct supervision of an ACVIM or ECVIM Diplomate.
+Clinical training during this 72-week period should occur with the resident actively participating in assigned clinical rotations in the ABVS or EBVS recognized specialties.
+A maximum of 16 weeks of this time may be spent in any one specialty other than SAIM.
 There is no maximum number of weeks a resident can spend on SAIM provided that the resident meets the minimum requirements for SAIM and related fields of study.
 This training time may be under direct or indirect supervision of a specialist in fields related to SAIM.
 Direct participation in and responsibility for patient care by SAIM residents in these rotations is required.
 This training should not take place during time scheduled for research, examination preparation, or vacation.